Jenelle

 Click on above pic for larger image

-bulletBack from New York City, Jenelle has played the drums since 8 years old and has been professionally trained and able to read music.
-Jenelle owns four drum sets.
-One, a TAMA 10-piece Imperial-Star acoustic set in Gun Metal Grey (Gibraltar double-tiered cage) with a full array of Zildjian cymbals.
-Another, an expanded version of the Roland V-Drums (pictured), which are of the latest technology in electronic sets featuring dual triggers for sequencers and Midi as well additional sound textures and instruments.
-The electronic set is played through a Roland KC-500 full-range 150-watt keyboard amp and she runs it simultaneously sometimes through the P.A.
+• Jenelle owns four drum sets.
+One, a TAMA 10-piece Imperial-Star acoustic set in Gun Metal Grey (Gibraltar double-tiered cage) with a full array of Zildjian cymbals, an expanded version of the Roland V-Drums, featuring dual triggers for sequencers and Midi, played through a Roland KC-500 full-range 150-watt keyboard amp and run simultaneously through the P.A.

 Two other sets Jenelle is especially proud of are a 6-piece 1967 vintage Ludwig set in blue sparkle and her latest, a custom Yamaha 5-piece jazz set in natural wood finish.

-bulletJenelle has played in musicals, as a hired session player, in school bands and in popular rock, oldies and blues bands throughout the country in Cincinnati, Ohio, Washington D.C. and the California Bay area, since the age of 15.
-She has played in regional circuits doing performances for rock oldies shows at fairgrounds as recently as 2000.
+• Jenelle, professionally trained, has played in musicals, as a hired session player, in school bands and in popular rock, oldies and blues bands throughout the country; Cincinnati, Ohio, NYC, Washington D.C. and all around the California Bay area, since the age of 15.
+She has played in regional circuits too doing rock oldies shows at fairgrounds as recently as 2000.

 Through The Years:

-bulletAnother of Jenelle's band's in 1980, was Phoenix.
-This band featured Jay Aronolf, at 16, a young guitar phenom and son of Ohio's famous Senator, Stanley Aronolf who later went on to form "Rough Midget."
-Phoenix played The Stones (Brown Sugar), Blue Oyster Cult (Cities On Flame With Rock And Roll), Robin Trower, Aerosmith (Sweet Emotion, Runnin'), The Who (Behind Blue Eyes), Hendrix and Pretenders (Precious) among others.
+• Jenelle's band in 1980 was "Phoenix".
+This band featured Jay Aronolf, at 16, a young guitar rock god and son of Ohio's famous Senator, Stanley Aronolf.
+Jay later went on to form "Rough Midget," "Mara" and now is the leader of "1969."
+Phoenix played The Stones (Brown Sugar), Blue Oyster Cult (Cities On Flame With Rock And Roll), Robin Trower, Aerosmith (Sweet Emotion, Runnin' with the Devil), The Who (Behind Blue Eyes), Hendrix and Pretenders (Precious) among others.

 Gradual called this the best band he had ever put together.
-The band had great chemistry and included these players: Ernie Waits who had played with Taj Mahal on bass and vocals, Jim Orwig on keyboards, who later joined “The Menu’s” just prior to their major rise to fame and attracting a rather large following of their own and Jenelle on the drums, experimenting with electronic percussion for the first time using the Linn Drum with triggers off of her vintage Ludwig acoustic set.
-Gradual and the gang kept the place wild and the girls (and sometimes their tops!) on the dance floor!
-Sondra C (Cosale) joined later in the year.
+The band had great chemistry and included players Ernie Waits, who had played with Taj Mahal, on bass and vocals, Jim Orwig on keyboards, who later went on to “The Menu’s” prior to their rise to fame, Sondra C and Jenelle on drums, experimenting with electronic percussion for the first time using the Linn Drum with triggers off of her vintage Ludwig acoustic set.
+Gradual and the band kept the place wild and the girls, who frequently removed their tops on the dance floor!

-bulletAfter that, Jenelle resurrected Dirty River again, a no less talented line up than the first version which turned out to be the benchmark for blues when blues was just getting reborn big time in Cincinnati.
-It was during this time while hosting a blues jam at Miss Caties that Jenelle saw Sondra again and asked her to be in the band and gave her a load of blues tapes to learn appropriate for a female lead singer.
-Dirty River played the local circuit at many locations, such as Miss Kitty's and was the house band at Township Fields and Tavern, Burbank’s and others.
+• A year later, Dirty River was resurrected again.
+No less talented than the first version this one was a benchmark for blues when blues was just getting reborn in Cincinnati.
+It was during this time Sondra C came to a blues jam at Miss Caties, hosted by Jenelle where it was decided Sondra would be the lead singer for Dirty River and a load of blues tapes were given to her to learn appropriate for a female lead singer.
+Dirty River played the local circuit at many locations, such as Miss Kitty's and was the house band at Township Fields and Tavern, Burbank’s, Gay 90's and others.

 Benefit performance August, 2005